Tang Soo Do: Ranking systems

 Tang Soo Do uses the colored belt system that was instituted by Judo's founder Jigoro Kano and popularized in Karate-do by Gichin Funakoshi.
 However, minor deviations according to organization and/or individual school are commonplace.
 One differentiating characteristic of the Moo Duk Kwan style is that the black belt, or dan rank, is frequently represented by a midnight blue belt (some Chung Do Kwan schools also have adopted this custom) for students who attain dan rank.
 The reason for the midnight blue belt is the belief in Korean culture that black symbolizes perfection.
 As no one is perfect, the belt for the dan rank is a midnight blue color.
 It was also a belief of the founder of Moo Duk Kwan, Hwang Kee, that black is a color to which nothing can be added, thus blue signifies that a dan holder is still learning.
 The white belt means a birth or beginning of a person's will to acquire the skills of karate, the white belt symbolizes winter.
 The yellow belt signifies the beaming sunlight of spring.
 The orange belt signifies the strength of the rising sun.
-(The yellow belt and the orange belt both symbolizes spring) The green belt depicts the penetration of steams and roots of the plant to get the sunlight, the green belt symbolizes summer.
+(The yellow belt and the orange belt both symbolizes spring) The green belt depicts the penetration of stems and roots of the plant to get the sunlight, the green belt symbolizes summer.
 The red belt this stage represents the seed which is now a flowering plant, representing the students improvement, participation and advancement, It symbolizes Summer.